 Understanding Engineered Hardwood Flooring

-Before diving into finishes, it's important to understand engineered hardwood.
-Unlike solid hardwood, engineered hardwood is composed of multiple layers: a top veneer of real wood bonded over a core of high-density fiberboard (HDF) or plywood.
+Before diving into finishes, it's important to understand both solid and engineered wood flooring options.
+The major difference is that, unlike solid hardwood, engineered hardwood is composed of multiple layers: a top veneer of real wood bonded over a core of high-density fiberboard (HDF) or plywood.
 This construction makes engineered hardwood more stable and less prone to warping than traditional hardwood, especially in areas with varying humidity.

 Why the Finish Matters